CESEL/RelationalGit/ReplicationPackage/README.md

 ### RQ2, Ownership: Does recommending reviewers based on code ownership reduce the number of files at risk to turnover?

+Following commands are samples to show how AuthorshipRec and RevOwnRec affect Expertise, CoreWorkload, and FaR of CoreFX.
+See the full list of simulations in [simulations.ps1]().

 ```PowerShell

 # AuthorshipRec